Previous In-House ExhibitionsBack to Exhibitions

 June – September 2012

 This exhibition brought to life, through personal photographs, letters, and diaries, the life and career of Major-General Sir Samuel Benfield Steele (1848–1919), an iconic and influential participant in many of the seminal events and campaigns that helped to shape Canada.
-The exhibition explored his participation in policing during the Red River uprisings, his role as a North-West Mounted Police officer, his life as a family man, and his experience as a military leader in both the Boer and First World Wars.
-Items from the Steele Archive were supplemented with museum objects, a film (My Dear Sweet Maye...My Own Darling Sam...), an audio tour, and a 100-foot timeline to create a full-scale museum-style exhibition in the Enterprise Square Gallery.
+The exhibition explored his participation in policing during the Red River resistance, his role as a North-West Mounted Police officer, his life as a family man, and his experience as a military leader in both the Boer and First World Wars.
+Items from the Steele Archive (relocated to U of A Archives in 2024) were supplemented with museum objects, a film (My Dear Sweet Maye...My Own Darling Sam...), an audio tour, and a 100-foot timeline to create a full-scale museum-style exhibition in the Enterprise Square Gallery.
 The booklet associated with this exhibition is available online in English and French, or a print copy may be purchased for $10 in person in the Peel library.
 Related publications include:

 Charles Dickens (2012)